gattaca-com/helix/README.md

 - **Get_header -> Get_payload Flow (Redundancy):** Promptly delivering the payload following a `get_header` request is essential.
 A delay in this process risks the proposer missing their slot, making high redundancy in this flow extremely important.

 ### Geo-Distribution and Global Accessibility:
-The current Flashbots MEV-boost relay [implementation](https://github.com/flashbots/mev-boost-relay) is limited to operating as a single cluster.
+The current Flashbots MEV-Boost relay [implementation](https://github.com/flashbots/mev-boost-relay) is limited to operating as a single cluster.
 As a result, relays tend to aggregate in areas with a high density of proposers, particularly AWS data centers in North Virginia and Europe.
 This situation poses a significant disadvantage for proposers in locations with high network latency to these areas.
 To prevent missed slots, proposers in such locations are compelled to adjust their MEV-Boost configuration to call `get_header` earlier, which leads to reduced MEV rewards.
 In response, we have designed our relay to support geo-distribution.
 This allows multiple clusters to be operated in different geographical locations simultaneously, whilst collectively serving the relay API as one unified relay endpoint.

 - Our design supports multiple geo-distributed clusters under a single relay URL.
 - Automatic call routing via DNS resolution ensures low latency communication to relays.